StacyCash/blog-posts/azure/2022/swa-custom-deploy/post.md

 So...
 SWAs are both awesome for beginners, who just want the ease of deployment out of the box without having to worry about *how* it actually happens and for developers with more complex workflows that want full control.

 In this way we can incorporate SWAs into larger, more complex systems where we need full control to ensure that our apps are behaving as they should do.

+Also...
+In my experience this also reduced the time taken to build and deploy the application (at least in my Blazor/.NET Function workflow)

 Checkout the [MS Docs](https://docs.microsoft.com/en-us/azure/static-web-apps/build-configuration?tabs=github-actions) for more information on how to configure the Static Web App workflow.